-The design assumes that a DC/DC converter is connected to the paths where there is significant output capacitance on the DC/DCs to provide the additional capacitance for load steps.
-It is recommended to for the DC/DC converters for to be capable of supporting current spikes which can occur with certain PD configurations.
+The design assumes that a DC-DC converter is connected to the paths where there is significant output capacitance on the DC-DCs to provide the additional capacitance for load steps.
+TI recommends for the DC-DC converters for to be capable of supporting current spikes which can occur with certain PD configurations.

-The PP_EXT path is capable of supporting up to 5 A which will require additional capacitance to support system loading by the device connected to the charger.
-A ceramic 10 μF (X7R/X5R) capacitor is used in this design.
-This capacitor must at least have a 25 V rating and it is recommended to have 30 V or greater rated capacitor.
+The PP_EXT path is capable of supporting up to 5 A which requires additional capacitance to support system loading by the device connected to the charger.
+A ceramic 10-μF (X7R/X5R) capacitor is used in this design.
+This capacitor must at least have a 25-V rating with a recommended 30-V-rated or greater capacitor.

-The PP_HV path is capable of supporting up to 3 A which will require additional capacitance to support system loading by the device connected to the charger.
-A ceramic 10 μ F (X7R/X5R) capacitor coupled with a 0.1 μ F high frequency capacitor is placed close to the TPS65983.
+The PP_HV path is capable of supporting up to 3 A which requires additional capacitance to support system loading by the device connected to the charger.
+A ceramic 10-μF (X7R/X5R) capacitor coupled with a 0.1-μF high-frequency capacitor is placed close to the TPS65983B device.

-The PP_5V0 and PP_CABLE supplies are connected together therefore a ceramic 22-μF (X7R/X5R) capacitor coupled with a 0.1-μF high-frequency capacitor is placed close to the TPS65983.
+The PP_5V0 and PP_CABLE supplies are connected together therefore a ceramic 22-μF (X7R/X5R) capacitor coupled with a 0.1-μF high-frequency capacitor is placed close to the TPS65983B device.
 The PP_5V0 path can support 3 A and the PP_CABLE path supports 600 mA for active Type C PD cables.

-The design assumes that a DC/DC converter is connected to the paths where there is significant output capacitance on the DC/DCs to provide the additional capacitance.
-It is recommended to for the DC/DC converters to be capable of supporting current spikes which can occur with certain PD configurations.
+The design assumes that a DC-DC converter is connected to the paths where there is significant output capacitance on the DC-DCs to provide the additional capacitance.
+It is recommended to for the DC-DC converters to be capable of supporting current spikes which can occur with certain PD configurations.